-Original GOAL from prior year LCAP: assigned teachers.
-California State Standards and California ELD Standards that results in instruction and assignments that integrate 21 st Century skills of critical thinking/problem-solving, creativity, communication, collaboration, and character development while maintaining appropriately Goal Applies to Goal Applies to: Schools: All ACCESS Schools Applicable Pupil Subgroups: All ACCESS Pupils Expected Annual Measurable Outcomes: Expand and improve EL instruction to meet the goal of 62% of EL students advancing at least one level on the CELDT.
-Actual Annual Measurable Outcomes: The percentage of EL students advancing at level on CELDT was 62.2%.
-This goal was Outcomes:
+GOAL C: Students will increase competencies that prepare them for success in college, Related State and/or Local Priorities: GOAL from Original OAL from Career, and life by the following: C.1.e.
+Provide professional development for certificated and classified staff to implement California State Standards and California ELD Standards that results in instruction and prior year LCAP: assignments that integrate 21 st Century skills of critical thinking/problem-solving, creativity.
+Goal Applies to Schools: All ACCESS Schools Goal Applies to Applicable Pupil Subgroups: All ACCESS Pupil S Expected Expand and improve EL instruction to meet the goal of 62% Actual EL students advancing at least one grade Annual of EL students advancing at least one level on the CELDT.
+Annual level on CELDT was 62.2%.
+This goal was achieved.
+Measurable Measurable Outcomes: Outcomes: